AI-driven Dispensing of Coral Reseeding Devices for Broad-scale Restoration of the Great Barrier Reef: Conclusion

 \section{Conclusion}

-In this paper, we have practically implemented and demonstrated the first framework for broad-scale automated dispensing of coral re-seeding devices for restoration of the Great Barrier Reef.
-Our framework is flexible to the operational requirements: the required level of accuracy, availability of expert annotators, inference speed and to suit different boats and coral dispensing mechanisms.
-We have shown how large vision-language models can be used to pseudo-label data in annotation-constrained operational settings.
-Although we recognize that annotations provided by humans can be subjective, we leave investigations of inter-observer variability to future work.
+In this paper, we have practically implemented and demonstrated the first pipeline for broad-scale automated deployment of coral reseeding devices for restoration of the Great Barrier Reef.
+Our pipeline is flexible to the operational requirements: the required level of accuracy, availability of expert annotators, inference speed and the hardware setup \ie different vessels and coral deployment mechanisms.
+We have shown how large vision-language models can be used effectively to pseudo-label data in annotation-constrained operational settings.
 We perform extensive field experiments and find that the accuracy of our AI-driven deployment system is comparable to an ecologist, while overcoming human limits and significantly increasing the potential for broad-scale coral reseeding.